Review: Microsoft's First Laptop Has One (Fixable) Flaw

 Microsoft says the Surface Laptop can last for 14.5 hours on a single charge during video playback.
 That's a bold promise.
 I didn't find the claim to be true during my testing, but was nonetheless satisfied with the results.
 After about 7.5 hours of usage, which included a mix of word processing, web browsing, light gaming and photo editing, the notebook went into sleep mode with roughly 5% of juice left.

 As a fully-fledged laptop, I was hoping for a better selection of ports than Microsoft provided here.
-It has one USB 3.0, a headphone jack, a mini DisplayPort connector, and a charging slot that matches the Surface tablet's.
-But there's no USB-C, which could become inconvenient as more accessories begin to support the new standard.
+It has one USB 3.0 port, a headphone jack, a mini DisplayPort connector, and the same charging slot as the Surface tablet lineup.
+But there's no USB-C port, which could become inconvenient as more accessories begin to support the new standard.
 It also means you need to keep the Surface Laptop's proprietary charger handy.
 And the lack of any SD card slots makes it tougher to transfer photos from a camera.
 Still, the lack of ports helps keep the Surface Laptop thin and light, and it still beats the array on Apple's 12-inch MacBook, which has only a single USB-C port and a headphone jack.

 All said, Microsoft's first crack at a real laptop is a winner.
 Between the light and elegant design, sharp screen, and good battery life, the Surface Laptop is a solid choice for shoppers seeking a premium Windows machine.
 But buyers should be aware of the limitations that come with Windows 10 S. There are also similar Windows 10 laptops to choose from in the same price range, such as the Dell XPS 13 and Lenovo Yoga 910.

-4 out of 5 stars
+4 out of 5 stars.
+Buy now: Microsoft Surface Laptop, $999 and up, Amazon